awsdocs/amazon-ec2-user-guide/doc_source/snapshot-lifecycle.md

 + If you disable a policy with a retention schedule based on the age of each snapshot, the snapshots whose retention periods expire while the policy is disabled are retained indefinitely\.
 You must delete these snapshots manually\.
 When you enable the policy again, Amazon Data Lifecycle Manager resumes deleting snapshots as their retention periods expire\.
 + If you delete the resource to which a policy applies, the policy no longer manages the previously created snapshots\.
 You must manually delete the snapshots if they are no longer needed\.
 + You can create multiple policies to back up an EBS volume or an EC2 instance\.
 For example, if an EBS volume has two tags, where tag A is the target for policy A to create a snapshot every 12 hours, and tag B is the target for policy B to create a snapshot every 24 hours, Amazon Data Lifecycle Manager creates snapshots according to the schedules for both policies\.
-+ When you copy a snapshot created by a policy, the retention rule is not carried over to the copy\.
-This ensures that Amazon Data Lifecycle Manager does not delete snapshots that should be retained for a longer period of time\.

 The following considerations apply to lifecycle policies and [fast snapshot restore](ebs-fast-snapshot-restore.md):
 + A snapshot that is enabled for fast snapshot restore remains enabled even if you delete or disable the lifecycle policy, disable fast snapshot restore for the lifecycle policy, or disable fast snapshot restore for the Availability Zone\.
 You can disable fast snapshot restore for these snapshots manually\.